-This leads to the final issue: how to balance the simultaneous pursuit of both the inference and economic goals in the experiment?
-This issue arises because typical strategies aimed at tackling one of the goals can possibly have negative impacts on accomplishing the other, suggesting an apparent tension between the two.
+\paragraph{Issue 4: Aligning the inference and economic goals}\quad The final issue is aligning the simultaneous pursuit of the inference and economic goals.
+This issue arises because typical strategies aimed at tackling one of the goals can possibly have negative impacts on accomplishing the other, suggesting a tension between the two.

-To see this, consider what would happen if the experiment focused only on the advertiser's inference goal by randomizing bids without any concurrent bid optimization.
-We already alluded to the consequences of this for the advertiser's economic goal in our previous discussion: pure bid randomization can hurt the advertiser's economic goal by inducing costs from suboptimal bidding.
+To see this, consider what would happen if the experiment focused solely on the advertiser's inference goal by randomizing bids without any concurrent bid optimization.
+We already alluded to the consequences of this for the advertiser's economic goal: pure bid randomization can hurt the economic goal by inducing costs from suboptimal bidding.

-Consider now what would happen if the experiment focused only on the advertiser's economic goal: learning $b^*(\cdot)$.
-Notice from equations (\ref{eq:revenueSPA}), (\ref{eq:revenueFPA}) and (\ref{eq:exp_opt}) that the payoffs from bidding $b$ are stochastic from the advertiser's perspective, and that the optimal bid, $b^*(\cdot)$, is the maximizer of the expected payoff from auction participation, $\bar{\pi}(b|x)$, which is an unknown objective function to the advertiser.
-Therefore, in this setup, pursuing the economic goal involves finding the best bid to play in an environment where payoffs are stochastic, and maximizing expected payoffs against a distribution which has to be learned by exploration.
-A MAB or RL approach is thus attractive in this situation because it can recover $b^*(\cdot)$ while minimizing the costs from suboptimal bidding, which pure randomization does not assess.
-By following this strategy the advertiser would adaptively collect data to learn a good bidding policy by continuously re-estimating and re-optimizing $\bar{\pi}(b|x)$.
+Consider now what would happen if the experiment focused only on the advertiser's economic goal.
+The payoffs from bidding $b$ are stochastic from the advertiser's perspective, and the optimal bid is the maximizer of the expected payoff from auction participation, $\bar{\pi}(b|x)$, which is unknown to the advertiser.
+Hence, pursuing the economic goal involves finding the best bid in an environment where payoffs are stochastic and maximizing expected payoffs against a distribution which has to be learned by exploration.
+MAB and RL approaches are thus attractive in this situation because they can recover $b^*(x)$ while minimizing the costs from suboptimal bidding, which pure randomization does not account for.
+By following one such strategy, the advertiser would adaptively collect data to learn a good bidding policy by continuously re-estimating and re-optimizing $\bar{\pi}(b|x)$.